cerebis/sim3C/README.md

   # WGS sequencing depth, measured in times coverage
   xfold: [1, 5, 10]
   # Level 4
-  # The number of HiC read-pairs to generate
+  # The number of CCC read-pairs to generate
   num_3c: [50000, 100000, 1000000]

 options: